 +1 301 405 7620 firstname.lastname@example.org

-She is a recent graduate of the University of Maryland, where she received her B.A. in Government and Politics with a minor in Arabic Studies.
-She is also a recent alumna of the UMD Arabic Flagship Program, having completed her Capstone year studying abroad in Meknes, Morocco.
-Lianne has a level 3 (Superior) language proficiency in Arabic, with experience in Modern Standard, Egyptian, and Moroccan dialects.
-She is interested in improving intensive study programs for Arabic learners through educational institutions as well as broader public policy decisions.
+He is a recent graduate of the University of Maryland, where he received a B.A. in Arabic Studies with a minor in Germanic Studies.
+He is also a recent alumus of the UMD Arabic Flagship Program, having completed his Capstone year studying abroad in Meknes, Morocco.
+Reed has experience in Modern Standard, Egyptian, and Moroccan dialects.

 +1 301 405 4742 email@example.com

 Lutf Alkebsi is a Senior Lecturer in the Arabic department.

 He received his M.A. in Arabic from Sana’a University (Yemen) in 2006.
 Lutf comes to us from Tufts University where he was a lecturer in Arabic (2009-2010).
 Prior to Tufts, he was a lecturer in Arabic at Brandeis University (2006-2009), where he taught a variety of courses on Arabic language and culture.
 He was also among the core faculty at Middlebury Arabic Summer School for eight summer semesters.
 He brings to us extensive pedagogical experience in all levels of Arabic (beginning, intermediate, and advanced), as well as his artistry in Arabic calligraphy.
 His teaching experiences overseas include diverse Arabic courses at the Center for Arabic Language and Eastern Studies in Yemen.

 Ahmed Hanafy is a Lecturer in the Arabic Department.